datacraft-dsc/DEPs/4/README.md

 #### Local Operations

-Starfish must allow the user to create an Operation in the scope of their local environment.
+Starfish must allow the user to create an Operation in their local context.

 Starfish must allow Local Operations to be used in the same way as Remote Operations in the context of the local environment.

-Starfish should allow the user to provide arbitrary executable code for their local operation.
+Starfish should allow the user to provide arbitrary executable code for their local operation (bearing in mind that it is the responsibility of the user to ensure security properties of this executable code)

-Note: It is beyond the scope of Starfish to allow Local Operations to be exposed to the ecosystem (to the extent that they could be invoked as Remote Operations by other parties), however service provider agent implementations may wish to offer this functionality.
+Note: It is beyond the scope of Starfish to allow Local Operations to be exposed to the ecosystem (to the extent that they could be invoked as Remote Operations by other parties), however service provider agent implementations may wish to offer this functionality using the Invoke API.

 ### Marketplace

-Starfish standards for marketplace operations are are currently under development as part of the reference implementations.
+TBC: Starfish standards for marketplace operations are are currently under development as part of the reference implementations.

 Overall goals for marketplace capabilities include: